P7XCKD/NF/Notes Factory/Semister 3/FMP/practical/p3 fmp.md

 ```
 output: fffe

-wap to count and display no. of 1 in 8bit
+wap to count and display no. of 1 in 8bit (This needs to be corrected)
 ```alp
 .model small